Learning to Interpret Weight Differences in Language Models: Efficient adapter training

 \subsection{Training and compute statistics}

 Our implementation above enabled us to train over 40,000 weight diffs for our experiments. \Cref{tab:weight_diff_compute_topic} and \Cref{tab:weight_diff_compute_news} give details on how long each weight diff took to train for our hidden-topic setting and news-summary setting.
+To calculate USD costs, we assume that an H100 costs 2 USD to rent for one hour, which is around the market rate in December 2025.

+The costs below do not account for the costs of generating the finetuning data.
+For example, to train the news summary task weight diffs, we generated around 200 million tokens worth of finetuning data using \texttt{gpt-4o-mini}.
+This costs about 120 USD as of December 2025 OpenAI API pricing.
+However, we do not include these costs in the table below since this data can be re-used across different models and thus only incurs a one-time cost.